-Here, is the effective bulk modulus, the surface area of the facet, the volume of the element to which this facet belongs and a user defined scale factor.
+Here, is the effective Young’s modulus along the facet normal, the surface area of the facet, the volume of the element to which this facet belongs and a user defined scale factor.
+The parameter is evaluated from the elasticity tensor and the facet unit normal according to

+where is the compliance tensor.

 Alternative Formulations